-Nepal boasts of one of the best views of the Everest you can ever lay your eyes on.
-Being the world’s highest peak, the mountain stretches to a massive 8,848 meters, placed on the Khumbu region.
-Tourists and trekkers enjoy one of the most adventurous and stunning trails towards the Everest Base Camp.
-With its majestic beauty and grandeur, the Everest region houses the Khumbu Glacier.
+Nepal boasts of one of the best views of Mount Everest you can ever lay your eyes on.
+Being the world’s highest peak, the mountain stretches to a massive 8,848 meters, placed in the Khumbu Glacier region.
+Tourists and trekkers can enjoy one of the most adventurous and stunning trails towards the Everest Base Camp.
 Being one of the wonders of the world, this natural landscape offers trekking, lounging, exploring the base camp region, and also awe-worthy shots of the mountain peaks to capture.
-Sightseeing from the peaks takes place from several regions across the country, including Lukla, Namche Bazaar, and more.
-For trekking purposes visitors opt to fly to Namche Bazaar, go to Gorak Shep, and trek ahead.
+Sightseeing of the peaks takes place from several regions across the country, including Lukla, Namche Bazaar, and more.
+For trekking purposes, visitors opt to fly to Namche Bazaar, go to Gorak Shep, and trek ahead.

 The word Manaslu comes from the Sanskrit word manas, which means a person's soul, and Mount Manaslu can be reflected as exactly that - the soul of the mountain.
 Despite all the chaos around the mountain from the trekking expeditions conducted here every season, Manaslu has surprisingly held on to its pristine and untarnished beauty.
 Rising from a rugged terrain of ridges and frozen valleys, the double peaks of Manaslu opens up into the brilliant blue sky like a proud guardian looking over the Gorkha district.

-Standing at a height of 8516m, making it the forth highest mountain in the world.
+Standing at a height of 8516m, Lhotse is the fourth highest mountain in the world and among the mountains in Nepal.
 'Lhotse' means south peak as it is located just south of Mount Everest, but is an equally challenging trek and equally rewarding.
-This mountain is starting to become quite popular amongst trekkers and guides as it is not quite as crowded as the everest expedition.
+This mountain is starting to become quite popular amongst trekkers and guides as it is not quite as crowded as the Everest expedition.

 Compare quotes from upto 3 travel agents for free

 Boasting a height of 8201m, Mount Cho Oyu promises to be an exhilarating trek and offers amazing panoramic views of the surrounding mountain ranges.
-It's craggy peaks and thick sheets of snow that cover the mountain make for an enchanting experience.
-The name 'Cho Oyu' translates to "Godess Turquoise".
+Its craggy peaks and thick sheets of snow that cover the mountain make for an enchanting experience.
+The name 'Cho Oyu' translates to "Goddess Turquoise".

 Gyachung Kang is a mountain peak in the Mahalangur Himal, a sub-range of the Himalayas, and is the highest peak between Cho Oyu and Mount Everest.
-Nestled in the border between Nepal and Tibet,it's twin snow-and-rock peaks tower above the immediate surroundings, separated by a narrow saddle.
+Nestled on the border between Nepal and Tibet, its twin snow-and-rock peaks tower above the immediate surroundings, separated by a narrow saddle.

 Standing tall at a height of 7,937 metres, Annapurna II is one of the tallest mountains in Nepal.
 Only 15 people have scaled this mountain due to the rough terrain and massive avalanches.
 Treading through the unforgiving snow and huffing the oxygen devoid air to reach the summit is an inexpressible feeling.

-How many of these mountains have you scaled?
+How many of these mountains in Nepal have you scaled?
 Let us know in the comment section below.